Learning Resources

 Turn and talk to a neighbor and share another interesting connection you made using the “Share Connection” feature at the bottom of the screen.

-If working remotely, your teacher may provide opportunities for you to work with a partner remotely, using video conferencing or a collaborative document such as Good Docs or a Jamboard.
+If working remotely, your teacher may provide opportunities for you to work with a partner remotely, using video conferencing or a collaborative document such as Google Docs or Google Slides

 Your teacher may ask you to record your answers on an exit ticket.